-Milk kefir can be made with a variety of milks (from animals and vegetables.)
+Milk kefir can be made with a variety of milks (from animals or vegetables.)
 Learn how to make kefir at home and benefit from this probiotic beverage.

-I mentioned using kefir in my smoothies the other day, in fact I love adding it to smoothies like my son’s favorite Popeye smoothie.
+I mentioned using kefir in my smoothies the other day.
+In fact, I love adding it to smoothies like my son’s favorite Popeye smoothie, a great smoothie for kids.
 I also love making kefir ice cream with it and kefir sour cream!
 They are delicious.

 Some of you, though, may not know what kefir is, or how to make kefir at home.

-If you can get your hand on some milk kefir grains, it is much easier to make kefir than yogurt because you don’t need to heat anything up.
+If you can get your hand on some milk kefir grains (you can find some through the link), it is much easier to make kefir than yogurt because you don’t need to heat anything up.

-When you first get your fresh kefir grains, it’s a good idea to make a cycle or two of kefir that you discard before using it.
-The grains can become slightly traumatized during their trip in the mail, especially if it takes several days to get to you, and the first batch or two of kefir that they make can taste a little bit off.
+When you first get your fresh kefir grains, they may not exactly be at their very best.
+The grains can become slightly traumatized during their trip in the mail, especially if it takes several days to get to you.
+They are normally sent without much milk, so they arrive needing something to eat.
+While the grains are recovering, the first batch or two of kefir that they make can taste a little bit off.
+That’s why it’s a good idea to make a cycle or two of kefir that you discard before using them to make the kefir you’ll be using.
 Whether or not you choose to do that, though, is really up to you.

 Some people choose to rinse their grains in water at first.
 It’s a good idea to use distilled water or at least filtered water if you choose to do that because the chlorine in tap water can damage your grains.
-I usually just run a quick cycle in milk if I feel like the grains need a good cleaning for some reason or other, though.
+I don’t normally rinse mine in water and instead just run a quick cycle in milk if I feel like the grains need a good cleaning for some reason or other.

 Once you have your grains clean and ready to go, the process is very easy.
-You only need to put some kefir grains in with your milk in a glass container, and leave it out (not in your fridge) for a day or so.
-The longer you leave it, the more sour it will become.
-It depends upon the temperature where you have your grains, and the ratio of kefir grains to milk as to how quickly the kefir forms.
+You only need to put some kefir grains in with your milk in a glass container, and leave it out at room temperature (not in your fridge) for a day or so.
+The longer you leave it, the sourer it will become.
+The speed at which you can form your kefir depends upon the temperature where you are making it (the process moves more quickly in warm temperatures) and the ratio of kefir grains to milk.

 Over the hours, the milk will start to ferment, and you will see the kefir and whey separating.
 The whey is the yellowish liquid that separates from the kefir, just like the liquid that floats on yogurt.
 To obtain your kefir, you mix together the kefir and grains and then strain out the grains from the kefir using a plastic or stainless steel strainer.
 Don’t use strainers made from other types of metal.